p-arrow/Red-Blue-Guide/1_Reconnaissance/Active/Nmap.md

 3. Usage of alternative sender address: `nmap -S [fakeIPv4]`
    - Only deception (at the expense of missing scan results)
 4. SYN-Stealth-Scanning: Not stealthy anymore (!)

+## TTL Reply
+The output of an successful ping contains information of TTL (Time to Live)
+- TTL 128: Normally Windows machine
+- TTL 64: Normally Linux machine

 <br />